bioconnector/bims8382/setup-r.md

 1. Sign up for a free account at **[RPubs.com](http://rpubs.com/)**.
 1. If you want to convert to PDF, you will need to install a **LaTeX** typesetting engine.
 This differs on Mac and Windows. **Note that this part of the installation may take up to several hours, and isn't strictly required for the class.**
     - **Windows LaTeX instructions**:
-        1. Download the installer [using this link](http://mirrors.ctan.org/systems/win32/miktex/setup/setup-2.9.5721.exe).
+        1. Download the installer [using this link](http://mirrors.ctan.org/systems/win32/miktex/setup/setup-2.9.5870-x64.exe) (or [this link](http://mirrors.ctan.org/systems/win32/miktex/setup/setup-2.9.5870.exe) if you're using an older 32-bit version of Windows).
 It is important to use the full installer, not the basic installer.
 Run the installer .exe that you downloaded.
         1. Run the installer _twice_, making sure to use the Complete, not Basic, installation:
             1. First, When prompted, select the box to "Download MiKTeX."
 Select the closest mirror to your location.
 If you're doing this from Charlottesville, the United States / JMU mirror is likely the closest.
 This may take a while.
             1. Run the installer again, but this time select "Install" instead of "Download."
 When prompted _"Install missing packages on-the-fly"_, drag your selection up to "Yes."